 1. The two strands of the DNA helix unwind, as the weak hydrogen bonds between the complementary base pairs break.

-2. An enzyme known as RNA polymerase attaches to the DNA in a non-coding region, just in front of the gene.
+2. An enzyme known as RNA polymerase binds to the DNA in a non-coding region located near the beginning of a gene.

 3. RNA polymerase moves along the DNA strand and then builds a complementary strand, known as mRNA (messenger RNA).